 Start with identifying your closest competitors.
 Conduct a primary analysis of the market and determine which competitors are playing in the same market niche as you, selling similar products or offering related services.
 Ask yourself if your competitors are large enough to compete with your business and steal your customers directly.

 The next step is to identify competitive advantages.
 As a rule, each business has their own unique selling proposition a.k.a USP.
 Try to determine why your potential customers prefer other manufacturers or service providers.
 See what benefits your competitors offer to win over customers.
 Check what they put their primary focus on.

 Carefully compare the opposing army with your own, so that you may know where strength is superabundant and where it is deficient.
 Sun Tzu

 Subscription forms are among the primary tools used to interact with customers.
-When analysing forms, pay attention to what is offered to customers in exchange for providing their email address, and to the number of fields customers need to fill in.
-Analyse the methods your competitors use to attract new audiences.
+When analyzing forms, pay attention to what is offered to customers in exchange for providing their email address, and to the number of fields customers need to fill in.
+Analyze the methods your competitors use to attract new audiences.
 These can be signup forms, multiple advertising channels, partnerships, and other ways to engage customers, such as viral content in social media networks, YouTube videos, and more.

 Customer accounts are quite important for ecommerce projects.
 These allow customers to track their active and completed orders, edit their personal information, see available services, monitor their account balance, and much more.